Noise-induced network topologies

-{\it The model.} We consider a spatial grid composed by $31 \times 31$ nodes, where each node $u$ connects to a number of nearest and next-nearest neighbours described by the set $E_u$, as shown in the inset of Fig. \ref{Fig:1}(b).
-The network satisfies two demands $i=1,2$, each composed by a source and a sink node, denoted by $s_+^i$ and $s_-^i$, respectively, where the current is injected ($+I_i$) and extracted ($-I_i$).
-The demand $i$ generates a flow $I_i$ across the network ($i=1,2$), which consists of the flows $Q_{u, v}^i$ across edges connecting nodes $(u,v)$.
-The flow is conserved at each node $u$, $\sum_{v \in E_u} Q_{u, v}^i=0$, with exception for the source and sink where $\sum_{v \in E_u} Q_{u, v}^i=\pm I_i$.
-It satisfies the equation
+{\it The model.} In the following, we will refer to the multi-commodity problem in terms of currents in an electrical circuit, keeping in mind that this is just one possible example.
+The edge capacity is determined by the conductivity, which is a dynamical variable.
+The circuit consists of a spatial grid composed of $31 \times 31$ nodes.
+Each node, labelled $u$, can connect to a number of nearest and next-nearest neighbors, described by the set $E_u$ (see the inset of Fig.\ \ref{Fig:1}(a)).
+The emerging networks need to serve two demands $i=1,2$, each represented by a source node $s_+^i$ and a sink node $s_-^i$, where a current is injected ($+I_i$) and extracted ($-I_i$), respectively.
+Each demand generates a flow across the network: The flow of the demand $i$ is composed of the contributions $Q_{u, v}^i$ at the edge connecting nodes $(u,v)$.
+The flow of each demand is conserved at each node $u$, $\sum_{v \in E_u} Q_{u, v}^i=0$ (Kirchhoff's law) except for the source and sink where $\sum_{v \in E_{s_i^\pm}} Q_{s_i^\pm, v}^i=\pm I_i$.
+The flow of the demand $i$ along the edge $(u,v)$ is proportional to the edge conductivity $D_{u, v}(t)$ and to the difference between the potentials of the two nodes $p_u^i(t)$ and $p_v^i(t)$:

-where $p_u^i$ is the potential for the demand $i$ at node $u$, $D_{u, v}$ is the conductivity of the edge and $L_{u, v}$ is the edge length, which is a constant.
-The edge dynamics is described by the coupled dynamical variables $p_u^i$ and $D_{u, v}$: The potential $p_u^i$ is determined for each demand $i$ as a function of $D_{u, v}(t)$ by solving a linear system of equations given by Eq. \eqref{Eq:Q} and by the flow conservation at each node (see materials and methods), while the conductivity $D_{u, v}(t)$ obeys the nonlinear equation governed by the activation function $f(Q_{u,v})$ in the presence of damping and additive Gaussian noise \cite{Meyer:2017,Folz:2021}:
+where $L_{u, v}$ is the edge length and is constant.
+The edge dynamics is described by the coupled dynamical variables $p_u^i$ and $D_{u, v}$.
+The potential $p_u^i$ is determined for each demand $i$ as a function of $D_{u, v}(t)$ by solving the linear set of equations in Eq.\ \eqref{Eq:Q} with Kirchhoff's law, as detailed in Ref.\ \cite{Bonifaci:2022} and in the Supplemental Material (SM) \footnote{ See Supplemental Material at [URL will be inserted by publisher] for (1) the parameter values that we used, details on numerical simulations and details on calculating the potential $p_u^i$ at node $u$, (2) the steady state and the convergence rate, (3) the disparity filter, (4) the robustness of the network, (5) the dependence on the injection current and for a larger number of demands and (6) movies of the dynamics leading to the networks (A)-(G).}.
+The conductivity $D_{u, v}(t)$ obeys the stochastic nonlinear equation \cite{Meyer:2017,Folz:2021}: